-Intensive study of and practice in the strategies and techniques for developing research-based expository and persuasive texts.
-Emphasis on effective and ethical rhetorical inquiry, including primary and secondary research methods; critical reading of verbal, visual, and multimedia texts; systematic evaluation, synthesis, and documentation of information sources; and critical thinking about evidence and conclusions.
+- ✓ Intensive study of and practice in the strategies and techniques for developing research-based expository and persuasive texts.
+Emphasis on effective and ethical rhetorical inquiry, including primary and secondary research methods; critical reading of verbal, visual, and multimedia texts; systematic evaluation, synthesis, and documentation of information sources; and critical thinking about evidence and conclusions. - ✓ Study of a classic work of Literature.
+We will read, discuss and analyze a classic work of fiction in order to draw parallels between the world of the novel and our modern lives.